alkalir/aiphs_alka/getting_started/README.md

 # Creation of a custom monitoring system

-The structure of the monitoring system is reported in the following figure:
+The structure of the HW monitoring systems that can be generated using JOINTER is reported in the following figure:

 ![Global-Monitor](https://i.imgur.com/xqNAz9M.png)